Climate and Average Weather Year Round in Davis California, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Davis varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Davis is February, with an average of 8.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 31% on February 20.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Davis experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 7.8 months, from September 30 to May 23, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 16, with an average total accumulation of 4.1 inches.
+The month with the most rain in Davis is February, with an average rainfall of 4.1 inches.

 The rainless period of the year lasts for 4.2 months, from May 23 to September 30.
-The least rain falls around July 31, with an average total accumulation of 0.0 inches.
+The month with the least rain in Davis is August, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.